This step by step tutorial will show you how to make any flavor cakesicles with troubleshooting and decorating tips and tricks!

 - You can test the chocolate consistency by dipping a knife or spoon in the chocolate – it should be thick enough to coat but thin enough that when you shake it any drips reincorporate back into itself.

 - Then, quickly dip the cakesicle in the chocolate and shake to reincorporate any drips back into the chocolate.
-You can either put the popsicle stick into a styrofoam board to dry upright or lay on parchment or a silicone mat to harden.
+You can either put the popsicle stick into a styrofoam board to dry upright or lay on parchment paper or a silicone mat to harden.

 Spreading and Filling Method